- Payroll Categories

 - If you need to lower the amount due in Pay Liabilities you would enter as a negative amount.

 - If you need to raise the amount, you would enter a positive amount

 - Once the amounts are entered you can click "OK".
 You will get a message "Paycheck has a $0.00 Net Pay.
 Click OK if you wish to void this paycheck".
 Click OK.

 - After this you can go ahead and record the paycheck.
 Once recorded, the amounts in Pay Liabilities should now be updated

 If you have Hourly Employees and use Timesheets, you will have to create a Timesheet including at least one hour.
 This way you can generate the Paycheck screen for the adjustment**

-If the employer expense that is being adjusted has a limit make sure to edit the Pay History the employee's card file so that this adjustment does not effect the limit.
+If the employer expense that is being adjusted has a limit make sure to edit the Pay History of the employee's card file so that this adjustment does not affect the limit.